 Spend your time away from technology, clear your mind, focus on everything that is around you by being in the present.

 The mind uses logic, chatters, and thinks, while intuition feels.
 If you are not sure whether you are listening to your fear-based mind or the wisdom of intuition, see if you can tell the difference between your cognitive thoughts and feelings.
 Do you have a feeling of who is going to call you next?
 Can you sense the weather for the next day?
 If you can actually feel what will happen in the future, write down your thoughts and confirm them later.

 Being focused on the present can be the best thing that you can do for yourself and your intuition.
 Thinking about a worrisome past or unclear future can cloud your mind and create a negative mindset.
 Focus on your thoughts and feelings that you are having at the moment and don’t worry about things you can’t change.
 By staying fully present and cultivating a positive mindset will help you to hear your intuition better.

 Social intuition lets you read what is happening in real-time with other people.
 It makes you focus not only on yourself but on other people as well.
 This type of intuition lets you read nonverbal communication and collect information from observing other people and feeling their energy.
 This type of intuition lets you know more things you couldn’t possibly know while using a cognitive mind.

-These are just basic ways to connect to your intuition and you can discover even more.
+These are just basic ways to connect and develop your intuition and you can discover even more.
 Connecting with our intuition takes practice, patience, and ongoing attention.
-Let the infinite flow of inner guidance and wisdom to take over.
+Let the infinite flow of inner guidance and wisdom take over.
 It will feed your soul and lead you on a journey through life.